initialed85/djangolang/README.md

 ### OpenAPI generation and client generation

-At the time of writing, OpenAPI generation appears to work and I was able to manually generate a TypeScript / SWR client; I'll flesh this out further and get it all wired up nicely.
+At the time of writing, OpenAPI generation appears to work and I was able to manually generate a TypeScript / SWR client; I think I'll flesh this out further as part of the example repo rather than make it specifically a Djangolang thing.